crosas-dev/android-interview-questions/README.md

 * What is the difference between fail-fast and fail-safe iterators in Java?
 	- Typically, weak consistency (fail-safe) means that if a collection is modified concurrently with an iteration, the guarantees of what the iteration sees are weaker.
-	- "Fail fast" means: it may fail ... and the failure condition is checked aggressively so that the failure condition is (where possible1) detected before damage can be done.
+	- "Fail fast" means: it may fail ... and the failure condition is checked aggressively so that the failure condition is (where possible) detected before damage can be done.
 In Java, a fail-fast iterator fails by throwing a `ConcurrentModificationException`.

 * What is Java NIO?
 [Link](http://tutorials.jenkov.com/java-nio/index.html)